The 20 Health and Wellness Myths That Can Negatively Influence Your Well-being

 Thirst is a way that your body tells you to drink water.
 If you feel quite thirsty, you are not automatically in extreme danger of becoming dehydrated.
 It could be a sign of a 1 percent decrease in your overall water in the body.
 Thus, you should drink some fluid.

 The body is extremely good at controlling the proportion of water to make sure it is in equilibrium.
-Moreover, for ideal liver and kidney function, drinking enough water is essential.
+Moreover, for ideal liver and kidney function, drinkin is essential. g enough water

 7. There is no such thing as ‘too much water.’